NETWAYS/gitlab-training/day2/00_Repetition/01_Intro.md

 # Let's repeat what we have learned
 ## Advanced Commands

-   1. Switch to the master branch
+   1. Switch to the main branch
      1.1 Edit + commit the `README.md`
      1.2 Cherry-pick (with the -x flag) the first commit from `feature/testdata`
      1.3 check the git log